aragon/osx/packages/contracts/docs/core/01-how-it-works/01-core/02-permissions/index.md

 ### Permission Identifiers

-To differentiate between each permission, we give permissions **identifiers** that you will frequently find at the top of aragonOS contracts.
+To differentiate between different permissions, permission **identifiers** are used that you will frequently find at the top of aragonOS contracts.
 They look something like this:

 ```solidity title="contracts/core/DAO.sol"
 bytes32 public constant EXECUTE_PERMISSION_ID = keccak256("EXECUTE_PERMISSION");